* See the Top 20 best-selling models by clicking on the title! *

 Next post: Australia 1990: Holden Commodore takes the advantage

-Full 6 months and June 1989 Top 20 Ranking Tables below.
+Full Year 1989 Top 20 models and brands Ranking Tables below.

 * See the Top 25 best-selling models by clicking on the title!
 Many thanks to Rene *